 The RPM’s on a Seadoo Spark are so low that I just rotate my Seadoo Spark in a circle to kill my momentum and point it to where I want to go and then shut it off as it drifts in.

 If you do get a Spark with iBR then it will make docking a little easier for you.
 The iBR is also brakes for your watercraft and Seadoo is the only manufacturer with brakes.
 The brakes work great in an emergency situation if you need to stop right away.

 The Sea-Doo Sparks are powered by a 900 ACE which is simply a very fuel efficient and power engine.
 Made by Rotax who also make engines from ATV’s to Planes and also motorcycles.
 Rotax really knows there stuff when it comes to making engines.

 In the picture above you can see the screw that pops off to let you check the oil.

 The Seadoo Spark has two engine options, a 60HP and a 90HP.
 The 60HP does about 40 MPH and the 90HP does about 50MPH.
 The 90HP is the only engine that has Sport Mode and Touring Mode and is the only engine you can get in the 3up.
 The 2up has either a 60HP or a 90HP option. iBR models only have the 90HP engine.

 Closed Loop Cooling

-Just like all the other Seadoo watercraft the Sparks use a Closed Loop Cooling System.
+Just like all the other Seadoo watercraft the Sea-Doo Sparks uses a Closed Loop Cooling System.
 This system is the same that your car uses right now.